 It was only when I began writing about foraging that I discovered our family’s name for this saltwort plant was fairly unusual.
-I also learned that this is a vegetable of a thousand names: sea beans, sea asparagus, samphire, glasswort, chicken feet, etc, etc. Probably its best name is salicornia, as all the various species of this salt-lover are in the genus Salicornia.
+I also learned that this is a vegetable of a thousand names: sea beans, pickleweed, sea asparagus, samphire, glasswort, chicken feet, etc, etc. Probably its best name is salicornia, as all the various species of this salt-lover are in the genus Salicornia.

 Its many names are partly an outgrowth of this plant’s universality.
 It will grow in protected salt marshes wherever they are found, on all continents except Antarctica.
 Most people think of salicornia as a seaside thing, and, yes, it is most common at the shore.

 But species of this plant grow widely in the alkali marshes of Utah and the rest of the Great Basin, near salty springs in upstate New York, and in the alkali marshes in Manitoba.

 Once you spot salicornia, you will never forget it, or mistake it for anything else.
 It doesn’t look like it ought to be eaten.
 The plant looks (and is) prehistoric: no leaves, just a sprawling, succulent series of many-jointed fingers reaching for sunlight while their feet are bathed in sand and salt water.